 In Armor Holdings, Inc.'s successful \$1.1 billion acquisition of Stewart & Stevenson Services Inc., Oshkosh Truck Corp. signed a confidentiality and standstill agreement with Stewart in order to bid in the auction for Stewart.
 After Armor submitted the winning bid, Oshkosh went to court to seek to enjoin enforcement of the standstill agreement by alleging that the auction process was unfair, and claimed that it would make an offer topping Armor's bid but for that agreement.
 It should be noted that the Armor/Stewart merger agreement provided that Stewart could not waive any material rights under any of its confidentiality agreements (such as the one with Oshkosh) without Armor's consent.
-Therefore, Stewart was not in a position to allow Oshkosh to make the overbid even if Stewart were inclined to do so.
+Therefore, Stewart was not in a position to allow Oshkosh to make the overbid, even if Stewart were inclined to do so.
 Regarding Oshkosh's claims, the Texas District Court declined to issue a preliminary injunction to delay Stewart's special meeting of shareholders, but agreed to a full hearing several weeks later (the utility of which was unclear unless shareholders voted down the merger).
 Stewart's shareholders approved the merger with Armor during the special meeting, rendering the challenge to the standstill moot.

 In a somewhat similar situation, Cardinal Paragon Inc. and private investment fund Drawbridge Special Opportunities Investors made an unsolicited higher bid for Marsh Supermarkets Inc., despite the standstill/confidentiality agreement that Cardinal executed in connection with its participation in the auction for Marsh.
-Sun Capital Partners Inc. won that auction and executed a merger agreement with Marsh that granted Sun a 21 day exclusivity period and obligated Marsh not to waive or fail to enforce any standstill agreements without Sun's consent.
+Sun Capital Partners Inc. won that auction and executed a merger agreement with Marsh that granted Sun a 21-day exclusivity period and obligated Marsh not to waive or fail to enforce any standstill agreements without Sun's consent.
 Cardinal and Drawbridge sought Marsh's consent under the standstill agreement to make an offer for Marsh, and Marsh requested Sun's consent.
 Finding Sun's terms for such a consent unacceptable, Marsh took the position that the merger agreement allowed the company to evaluate an offer from Cardinal and Drawbridge, and Marsh sought a declaratory judgment requesting clarification of the merger agreement.
-The Indiana Superior Court held that Marsh could not pursue the Cardinal and Drawbridge offer without Sun's consent, and the unsolicited bid was withdrawn shortly thereafter.
+The Indiana Superior Court held that Marsh could not pursue the Cardinal and Drawbridge offer without Sun's consent, and the unsolicited bid was withdrawn shortly thereafter.14

-This situation and the Armor/Stewart & Stevenson one discussed above highlight the dangers of agreeing in a merger agreement through a "no waiver" or "agree to enforce" clause to contractually put the decision on enforcement of a standstill in the hands of the original merger partner, who does not have fiduciary duties to the target's shareholders (and have divergent interests to them), instead of leaving that decision in the hands of the target board.
+This situation and the Armor/Stewart & Stevenson and Ventas transactions discussed above highlight the dangers of agreeing in a merger agreement through a "no waiver" or "agree to enforce" clause to contractually put the decision on enforcement of a standstill in the hands of the original merger partner, who does not have fiduciary duties to the target's shareholders (and has divergent interests to theirs), instead of leaving that decision in the hands of the target board.

 In addition, the defensive profile of the target may affect its willingness to enforce a "standstill" provision.
 While Warner-Lambert was willing to claim that Pfizer had breached an existing standstill agreement entered into in connection with their "Lipitor" drug relationship and should therefore lose the huge benefits of the Lipitor agreement and be barred by the standstill from running a hostile consent solicitation to remove the Warner-Lambert Board, Warner-Lambert was never willing to claim that Pfizer should be barred by the standstill from proceeding with its deal-jumping offer itself.
-It is generally assumed that this somewhat inconsistent position stemmed from Warner-Lambert's vulnerability to removal of their entire Board by consent, which would be enhanced if the Warner-Lambert stockholders concluded that the Board was flatly opposing the premium Pfizer bid.
+It is generally assumed that this somewhat inconsistent position stemmed from Warner-Lambert's vulnerability to